 Metabolic Renewal is a popular weight loss program targeted to women.
-It claims to be effective because it’s targeted to the “female metabolism”.
+It claims to be effective because it’s targeted to the “female metabolism."

 Questionable Health Claims

-Metabolic Renewal’s site makes many questionable and uncited health claims.
-Their homepage claims that “exercising like a man can suppress a woman’s thyroid.”
-This claim contains a citation number, but no matching citation anywhere on the page.
-That’s probably because it’s complete nonsense and unscientific.
+At the time of initially writing this article, the brand's homepage claimed that “exercising like a man can suppress a woman’s thyroid.”
+This claim had a citation number, but no matching citation anywhere on the page, likely because this claim is complete nonsense and unscientific.

 There are no medically-defined gender roles for exercise.
 Both men and women benefit from all forms of exercise, from anaerobic to aerobic to low-intensity exercise like walking.

 Their homepage also claimed that “for the past 100 years, nearly all of the exercise and nutrition research has been done on men.”
 This is blatantly false.

 A cursory search of PubMed, the leading free medical database of research studies, provides 572,000 results for the search term “men”, and 1,526,000 for the search term “women”.

 A search for “women + exercise” (which searches the database for published medical papers containing both terms) provides 58,000 results.

 Both of the above statements have since been removed from the brand's website, potentially because our article (which ranks very well in Google search and reaches many people) clearly disproved both claims.